SallyOti/Portfolio/README.md

-The project portfolio has different projects to outline Data cleaning and Exploration of Data to help with analysis.
+The project portfolio has different projects to outline Data cleaning and Exploration of Data analysis to help with analysis.